reenmayee/ai-research/README.md

 **Live Case Study:** https://reenmayee.github.io/ai-research/

-It can be deployed using GitHub Pages, Netlify, or Vercel.
+It can be deployed using GitHub Pages.

 ## Principle